 Inspection tasks are product and process specific and require an individual treatment in order to achieve the best possible outcome.
-Our Vision CAV platform is designed for a highly flexible setup allowing the integration of different optical setups.
+Our Vision CAV platform for pharmaceutical products is designed for a highly flexible setup allowing the integration of different optical setups.

 CosmetiX – Inspection of cosmetic defects

 For the inspection of cosmetic defects, the test samples are rotated 360°.
 This allows inspection of cracks, scratches, contaminants and other cosmetic defects on the bottom, vial wall and crimp cap.